ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 {{< llm-predictor >}}

+### Take-away

+An LLM

+- takes a list of words as input and outputs the most probable next word
+- is called in a loop, and the output of step `n` is appended to the input for the step `n + 1`
+- is trained on large amounts of data to learn what is the most probable next word

 ## 2. Reinforcement Learning with Human Feedback (RLHF)

 The base model can predict next words and create sentences which are